PacketFire/immigrant/README.md

 ## Setup

 To setup locally, simply clone the repository and run ``make``.
-For docker execute ``docker run --rm packetfire/immigrant --command``.
+After running make, for usage with docker execute, ``docker run --rm packetfire/immigrant --command``.

 ### Questions, Issues and Contributions